derong97/ReadME/server/README.md

 ### Start Flask Server

 10. Navigate to the server directory: `cd server`
-11. Create your own `.env` file.
-You can refer to the given template `env_template`.
+11. Create your own environment file: `touch .env`.
+Copy and paste the keys from the template `env_template`.
+Modify the values accordingly.
 12. Start the Server: `flask run`

 ## Set up MongoDB (locally)